Empress Dowager Xiaoding: Biography

-Instead of being involved in politics, she turned to religion.
+Empress Dowager Li devoted herself to religious practice instead of involving herself in politics.
 She was a devout Buddhist, known for her support of the reconstruction and construction of numerous Buddhist monasteries.
 She also made generous donations to Buddhist monks and monasteries.
 She even referred to herself as the bodhisattva Guanyin (Avalokiteśvara) and was often associated with this deity.
 She funded many expensive construction projects during the 1570s, 1580s, and the first half of the 1590s.
 Initially, her support was focused on Buddhists in and around Beijing, but she eventually expanded her efforts to include other regions, such as Jiangnan.
-In the mid-1590s, a disagreement with the emperor over the appointment of an heir to the throne caused a rift, resulting in her having fewer resources to fund projects.
-It was not until after the appointment of a successor in 1601 and the resolution of the dispute with the emperor that she was able to resume her activities, although they were not as extensive as they were during the first half of the Wanli Emperor's reign.
+In the mid-1590s, a disagreement with the Emperor over the appointment of an heir to the throne caused a rift, resulting in her having fewer resources to fund projects.
+It was not until after the appointment of a successor in 1601 and the resolution of the dispute with the Emperor that she was able to resume her activities, although they were not as extensive as they were during the first half of the Wanli Emperor's reign.

-In 1586, the issue of succession arose when the emperor's favored concubine, Lady Zheng, gave birth to a son, Zhu Changxun (1586–1641).
-She was then elevated to the rank of "Imperial Noble Consort" (Huang Guifei), placing her just one rank below Empress Wang and above any of his other concubines, including Lady Wang, the mother of the emperor's eldest son Zhu Changluo (1582–1620).
-It was evident to those around him that the emperor favored the son of Lady Zheng as his successor over Zhu Changluo.
-This caused officials to demand the appointment of an heir, with many citing laws that required the appointment of Zhu Changluo, but some sided with the emperor and Lady Zheng.
-Despite the debates and disputes, the emperor delayed the decision until 1601, when he finally appointed Zhu Changluo as his successor.
+In 1586, a succession dispute arose when the Emperor elevated his favorite concubine, Lady Zheng, to the rank of "Imperial Noble Consort" (Huang Guifei) after she gave birth to a son, Zhu Changxun (1586–1641).
+She was now just one rank below Empress Wang and above any of his other concubines, including Lady Wang, the mother of the Emperor's eldest son Zhu Changluo (1582–1620).
+It was evident to those around the Emperor that he favored Lady Zheng's son as his successor over his eldest son.
+This caused officials to demand the appointment of an heir, with many citing laws that required the appointment of the eldest son, but some sided with the Emperor and Lady Zheng.
+Despite the disputes, the Emperor delayed the decision until 1601, when he finally appointed Zhu Changluo as his successor.
 In the midst of the dispute, Empress Dowager Li and Empress Wang supported Lady Wang and her son.
-Empress Dowager Li also argued that the emperor's eldest son was the son of a mere palace maid, but countered that the emperor himself was also the son of a mere maid.
-Her public and behind-the-scenes support for the empress and Lady Wang balanced the emperor's favoritism towards Lady Zheng.
-Meanwhile, Lady Li relied on the laws established by the first Ming emperor, which considered the appointment of the empress and the heir to the throne as family matters of the imperial family.
-This gave the empress dowager the final and decisive word.
-As time passed, a loose group formed around her, consisting of high officials, prominent Buddhist monks, ordinary officials, and some eunuchs, all supporting her interests and those of the emperor's eldest son.
+When the Emperor complained that his eldest son was the son of a mere palace maid, the Empress Dowager countered that the Emperor himself was also the son of a mere maid.
+Her public and behind-the-scenes support for the Empress and Lady Wang balanced the Emperor's favoritism towards Lady Zheng.
+Empress Dowager Li relied on the laws established by the Hongwu Emperor, which considered the appointment of the empress and the heir to the throne as family matters of the imperial family.
+This gave her, as empress dowager, the final and decisive word.
+As time passed, a loose group formed around her, consisting of high officials, prominent Buddhist monks, ordinary officials, and some eunuchs, all supporting her interests and those of the Emperor's eldest son.